 No brand ever sets out to treat a customer like a number, but efficiency issues arise.
 So, brands often default to points alone.
-But points only create a transactional connection, and while that's certainly important, it's a fleeting connection that can easily be broken by:
+But points only create a transactional connection, and while that's certainly important, it's a fleeting connection that can easily be broken:

-- · Another program undercutting yours.
+- By another program undercutting yours

-- Program complexity.
+- By program complexity.
 Why bother?

-- A critical mistake your brand makes.
+- By a critical mistake your brand makes

-- · Sheer boredom or lack of enthusiasm.
+- By sheer boredom or lack of enthusiasm